minh84/udacity_carnd/CarND-P4-Advanced-Lane-Lines/writeup.md

  * direction threshold
  * color threshold using S-channel of HLS color-space

 The course has explained well the above technique so we don't repeat it here.
-The implementation is done in `utils.binary_threshold`.
+The implementation is done in `utils.binary_threshold_v1`.

 Here is the output of above undistorted image